B.F.A., New York University

 What traits do you look for in your “ideal” student?

 My ideal student possesses a fierce sense of integrity, a willingness to try new things, and willingness to succeed and to fail at those things.
-My ideal student is supportive of the ideas, successes, and failures of his or her peers and — perhaps most importantly — has a sense of humor.
+My ideal student is supportive of the ideas, successes, and failures of his or her peers and — perhaps most important — has a sense of humor.